: Multnomah Falls by NW Arts & Recreation

 The Fry Family Farm Store just outside Medford is part of the Rogue Valley Food Trail, an excellent way to support local food systems in the region.
 (Photo by Jak Wonderly / Travel Southern Oregon)

-In the not-so-distant future, Oregon’s governor has committed the state to reduce food waste by 50% by 2030.
-While you travel throughout the state, look for places that feature locally grown ingredients, shop for produce from local farm stands, U-picks and farmers markets, and support the independent businesses along one of the many self-guided Oregon Food Trails
+Oregon’s governor has committed the state to reducing food waste by 50% by 2030.
+While you travel throughout the state, look for places that feature locally grown ingredients; shop for produce from local farm stands, U-picks and farmers markets; and support the independent businesses along one of the many self-guided Oregon Food Trails

-“The good news is that there are straightforward solutions, big and small, to reduce food waste, and these solutions can save households and businesses money,” says Udara Abeysekera, program manager at the Rethink Waste Project in Bend.
-To help be part of the solution wherever you call home, Abeysekera suggests taking a free 4-week Rethink Food Waste Challenge, designed to help you find out what — and how much — food is going to waste in your home.
+“The good news is that there are straightforward solutions, big and small, to reduce food waste, and these solutions can save households and businesses money,” says Udara Abeysekera Bickett, program manager at the Rethink Waste Project in Bend.
+To help be part of the solution wherever you call home, Abeysekera Bickett suggests taking a free four-week Rethink Food Waste Challenge, designed to help you find out what — and how much — food is going to waste in your home.

 Emissions-Free Electric Car Routes

-Going electric is easy on the West Coast with the West Coast Electric Highwayan extensive network of EV charging stations from British Columbia, Canada, to California.
+Going electric is easy on the West Coast with the West Coast Electric Highway — an extensive network of EV-charging stations from British Columbia, Canada, to California.
 The highway runs through Oregon, and you can find “fast” charging stations every 25 to 50 miles along Interstate 5 and other major roadways.
+A new Tesla “supercharger” station has come online in Sutherlin, as well.
+The Oregon Department of Transportation has developed a five-year plan for populating the state with charging infrastructure, starting with new charging stations on I-5, U.S. Route 97 and Interstate 205; new stations on the Coast along Highway 101 will follow.
 PlugShare provides real-time information and rates each station with a “PlugScore” reflecting users’ experience.
 Visitors can find several curated EV-friendly routes in the Oregon Electric Byways map and guide.

 A couple of cyclists ride past a snow capped mountain